JeffreyNahas/JeffreyNahas/README.md

 • Developed a full-stack AI platform for automated invoicing, scheduling, and expense tracking, with a Gumloop/ElevenLabs voice agent for complex workflows, winning "Best AI Project using Gumloop API" at McHacks 13.

 • Built a secure RESTful architecture using FastAPI and Auth0 with a React frontend and MongoDB persistence, enabling real-time data queries and cloud deployment via AWS EC2 and Amplify.

+**Social Point** -- TypeScript, React, Node.js, PostgreSQL, Docker

+- Built and deployed a full-stack platform for campus event registration and discovery, with a TypeScript/Node.js REST API, React frontend, and PostgreSQL persistence.

+- Containerized the application with Docker and deployed it for public use.

+**Game Shop** -- Java, Spring Boot, Vue.js, PostgreSQL

+- Built an e-commerce web application with a Spring Boot backend, Vue.js frontend, and PostgreSQL database, exposing functionality through REST APIs and a service layer.

+- Applied test-driven development with 250+ unit and integration tests at 92% coverage.

 <h3>MY INFO</h3>